codebyharshita/Future_DS_01/Student-Feedback-Analysis/README.md

 └── README.md

+## 🔎 How to View the Code

+- The complete analysis and Python code is available in the Jupyter Notebook:
+  👉 `student feedback.ipynb`

+- The HTML file is an exported version for presentation purposes.

 ## 🚀 Conclusion
 This project demonstrates how **data analytics can transform feedback into insights**.
 It reflects practical skills in **data handling, analysis, visualization, and storytelling**, aligned with real-world internship expectations.